gep13-oss/live-streams/README.md

 [![Friday 15th March 2019 - Live Stream](http://img.youtube.com/vi/aecDukZETUE/0.jpg)](http://www.youtube.com/watch?v=aecDukZETUE "Friday 15th March 2019 - Live Stream")

+In this stream, we looked at what process should be followed when you find a package on Chocolatey.org that is in need to maintenance.
+This included a discussion about how to reach out to the current maintainer(s) of a package, how to request help on a package, and also what you as an individual can do to try to help fix/update a package.
+This video ended up with trying to create a PR to fix the Octave [package](https://chocolatey.org/packages/octave), which currently doesn't work correctly.
+We were able to successfully walkthrough the process of updating the package, however, when it came to testing the package, we found that there was an issue.
+This looks like an upstream issue, which is preventing the Chocolatey package from working correctly.

+Even though this wasn't successful, we were able to show the entire process that should be followed when attempting to get a package on Chocolatey.org updated.

 ### 13 - Monday 11th March 2019

 [![Monday 11th March 2019 - Live Stream](http://img.youtube.com/vi/afXnIu7bcEw/0.jpg)](http://www.youtube.com/watch?v=afXnIu7bcEw "Monday 11th March 2019 - Live Stream")